AtomicTorchStudio/NoesisGUI.MonoGameWrapper/README.md

           |--Lib
           |--Src

-3. Open `NoesisGUI.MonoGameWrapper.sln` with Visual Studio 2013/2015/2017.
+3. Open `NoesisGUI.MonoGameWrapper.sln` with Visual Studio 2017.
 4. Open context menu on `TestMonoGameNoesisGUI` project and select `Set as StartUp Project`.
 5. Press F5 to launch the example game project.
 6. Please note that the game example project uses sample XAML files from NoesisGUI SDK (it robocopy them from it on post-build to the game build Data folder.
-NoesisGUI 2.0 works with XAML files without any preprocessing/building step).
+NoesisGUI 2.1 works with XAML files without any preprocessing/building step).
 You could store XAML files in any folder you want and robocopy them this way.
 One of the useful approaches is to store them in a WPF class library project which could be opened with Visual Studio to edit XAML with full syntax support and autocomplete.
 It also could be done as a WPF application project which could be executed independently to verify your UI is working properly (but that will require writing more demonstration logic here).
 WPF XAML is almost 100% compatible with NoesisGUI (see [docs](http://noesisengine.com/docs)).
 7. Please note that the game example project copies `NoesisGUI-CSharpSDK\Bin\windows_x86\Noesis.dll` during the post-build event.
 This is a native NoesisGUI library (written in C++) and if you need 64-bit version or support for another platform, you need to copy according library from `NoesisGUI-CSharpSDK\Bin` into the root of the game build folder.

+Please note: if want 4K support, you will need to use the latest MonoGame version (3.7 preview) built directly from sources.
+You will need some code changes as well - add a new issue ticket and I will provide the changes for you.

 Roadmap
 -----
 * Add OpenGL support (currently only DirectX 11 is supported).
-* Make it platform-independent (currently there are a few PInvoke Windows dependencies).
+* Make it platform-independent (currently there are a few PInvoke Windows dependencies for input handling).
 * Add touch input support.

 Contributing